Film Review – Get Out (2017)

 What I Liked

-While I don’t think Get Out deserves its lofty 100% rating on Rotten Tomatoes, there’s definitely some fun to be had.
+I don’t think Get Out deserves its lofty 100% rating on Rotten Tomatoes, there’s definitely some fun to be had.

 Daniel Kaluuya was fantastic in the lead role of Chris Washington.
-As relatively unknown actor, I didn’t know what to expect out of him.
+As a relatively unknown actor, I didn’t know what to expect out of him.
 But it turns out that he may be the best part of the movie.
 He’s very likable as the lead, sucking the audience into his trials and tribulations and causing you as the viewer to root for him the entirety of the movie’s run time.
 I couldn’t tell if it was an editing trick or not (if it is then I commend Jordan Peele and his team for their seamless work), but Kaluuya had to make tears pour down his face in a few scenes, a task that can be pretty difficult to do on demand.
 His American accent with also spot on to the point where I was shocked to find out he’s actually British.

 Jordan Peele also directs this movie with a distinct style which is most definitely appreciated.
 Each scene flows nicely into the other while setting the correct tone for each scene.
 Get Out walks the line between scary and funny in many scenes and it plays very well.
 These tonal shifts could have been a disaster if put in the wrong hands.
-But Jordan Peele knows exactly when to drop in jokes or play up the dread, leading to an engrossing movie that flies by as it works on multiple levels.
+But Jordan Peele knows exactly when to drop in jokes or play up the dread, leading to an engaging movie that flies by as it works on multiple levels.
 You can tell that Peele already has a knack for creating atmosphere.
 I look forward to seeing what Peele tackles next as a director.

 What I Didn’t Like